The Educating Programme

 Our Impact

-Over the last 13 years we have made free education available to over 1,000 children.
-In 2023 alone we have provided free, daily education and a nutritious meal to 116 children and we currently have 168 children enrolled on the School Sponsorship Programme.
+Over the last 14 years we have made free education available to over 1,000 children.
+In 2023 alone we have provided free, daily education and a nutritious meal to 116 children and we currently have 168 children enrolled on the Child Sponsorship Project.

 Maxwell's Story

 Maxwell;* an education journey we’re extremely proud to be part of.
-After completing his Primary Leaving exams in 2016 Maxwell was enrolled onto the School Sponsorship programme, after his mother could not afford his secondary school fees.
-He has faced many challenges throughout his education including a broken toe, malaria and the covid-19 pandemic, regardless he has scored excellent exam results at each stage.
-With the assistance of the School Sponsorship programme Maxwell has not only passed his O levels he has also completed the first year of college studying Computer Science.
+After completing his Primary Leaving exams in 2016 Maxwell was enrolled onto the Child Sponsorship Project, after his mother could not afford his secondary school fees.
+He has faced many challenges throughout his education including a broken toe, malaria and the COVID-19 pandemic, regardless he has scored excellent exam results at each stage.
+With the assistance of the Child Sponsorship Project Maxwell has not only passed his O levels he has also completed the first year of college studying Computer Science.
 Having received such excellent results in his first year Maxwell* has been awarded a full scholarship for his final year at college.
 Maxwell* aims to use the skills he learns at college to pursue a career in computer programming.
-Thanks to the generous and kind support from the School Sponsorship Programme at Kids Club Kampala Maxwell’s* life has been transformed.
+Thanks to the generous and kind support from the Child Sponsorship Project at Kids Club Kampala Maxwell’s* life has been transformed.

 You can help us provide education to more young children like Maxwell.